Download a detailed PDF brochure and unlock an exclusive discount for this tour

 Lunenburg: Delve into the rich fishing heritage of Nova Scotia when you visit the Fisheries Museum of the Atlantic.
 The museum has floating vessels, an extensive aquarium, and a large exhibit complex.

 Halifax: Explore the legends & traditions of the Mi'kmaq people during a visit to this morning.
 Mi'kmaq music, and a beautiful open foyer with skylights and wonderful pieces of art on display.
 From there, the visit will continue with a 6-screen multimedia presentation that provides an overview of Mi'kmaq history in their nature themed theatre.
-Your visit advances United Nations Sustainable Development Goal 11: Sustainable Cities and Communities.
+Your visit directly supports United Nations Sustainable Development Goal 11: Sustainable Cities and Communities.

 Charlottetown: From the marble floors of the grand lobby to its barrel-vaulted ceilings, the Rodd Charlottetown exudes historic elegance.
 Admire the thoughtful details that Canadian National Railway Hotels are known for at this hotel built in 1931.
 You'll appreciate the original Victorian interiors combined with modern amenities like the heated indoor pool, for a decadent stay right in the heart of Charlottetown.